Planned Giving

 About Planned Giving

 Planned gifts, such as those made through a will or estate plan, often allow you to make the biggest impact on the causes you care about most.
 A planned gift is usually set up to incorporate tax-planning strategies as well as your retirement choices, and can be customized in a wide variety of ways to suit your needs.
+We’ve partnered with FreeWill: a free estate planning resource to help you write your will and create other important estate planning documents.

 Many people think a planned gift is something that is given only through a will or estate plan, and won’t benefit the organization until after they are deceased.
 However, there are several gift options that allow donors to see the impact of their contribution immediately.
 Read on for information about Qualified Charitable Distributions, Donor Advised Funds, and stock donations.